ricpadil17/assignment4/README.md

 18-22 and renting one or multiple new release movies.

 You can work in a group of at most 2 students.

+## Notes about the runner class
+- Eugene McDermott's transaction is designed to show the 18-22 strategy
+- Linus Torvalds's transaction is designed to show the >2 types of movies strategy
+- Grady Booch's transaction is designed to show the default strategy (no double points)